meli1230/windows_and_linux_vms/README.md

 You may now continue to use putty in the same way you would use the Terminal on the VM.

 #### Users
-In order to switch between users in the terminal, use the command *su [user_name]*.
+In order to switch between users in the terminal, use the command *su user_name*.
 For example, to switch to user1 we would write *su user1*.

 #### VSFTPD
 Ftp, also known as file transfer protocol, is a daemon used to easily transfer files between Windows and Linux.
 Ftp is already installed on the VM, so all you have to do is use it.
-Here is a step by step guide of how to do that:
+Before proceeding further, we assume that a file *c.txt* is already created in Ubuntu and another one, named *d.txt* is created in Windows.
+After making sure that those files exist, follow these steps:
-- Linux Terminal
+- Linux Terminal:
-	-  *ftp* <span style = "color:blue">-> cu aceasta comanda se intra <span/>
+	- *ftp*
- - asdasd
+ 	- *open localhost*

-VSFTPD / ftp:
+  - provide username and password
-- ftp
+  - *put c.txt* --> this command pushes the file into ftp

-Samba:
-- ii dau drepturi de add si remove files !!!!!!!

-Firewall:
+- Windows Command Prompt:
+	- *ftp*
+  - *open ubuntu_machine_ip_address* --> ex: *open 192.168.250.1*
+  - *get c.txt* --> this command gets the file that was previously pushed from Ubuntu and places it in the Users folder
+  - *!dir* --> you should see *c.txt* in the returned list
-- sudo ufw
+  - *put d.txt*
-	- enable
+- Linux Terminal:
-	- allow 22
+	- *get d.txt*
+  - *cd ls -l* --> you should see the *d.txt* in the returned list

+#### Firewall
+Just as I set some firewall rules in Windows, I have done that in Linux too.
+I will now tell you step by step what you need to do in order to set a firewall rule, how to test it and, in the end, how to remove it.
+- open the terminal
-	- status
+- *sudo ufw enable*
-	- deny 22
+- *sudo ufw deny 22* --> blocks the 22 port, which is the one SSH uses
+- *sudo ufw status* --> you should see port 22 as denied That's it!
+Now if you open putty and try to connect to the VM, your should not be able to do so. <br/>
+In case you want to use putty again, you will need to run the following commands in the Linux Terminal:
+- *sudo ufw allow 22* --> allows the 22 port
-	- disable
+- *sudo ufw disable*

+#### Server mail:

 Server mail:
 - switch to chatgpt